Thailand Tourism 2026: Monthly Figures, Trends and Key Data

 Forecasts and targets for 2026

-At the current Q1 pace, with 9.31 million international arrivals between January 1 and March 31, 2026, the lower end of that range looks achievable.
+At the current Q1 pace, with 9,316,910 international arrivals between January 1 and March 31, 2026, the lower end of that range looks achievable.
 The upper end, however, would require a much stronger acceleration over the months ahead, especially in the second half of the year.

 What Thailand tourism trends mean for travelers in 2026

-• Thailand remains in strong demand, especially during high season and major events.
+• Tourist volumes remain high, especially during peak season and major events.

-• The beginning of the year is already busy, which confirms the value of booking early for popular destinations.
+• The beginning of the year remains active, which confirms the value of booking early for popular destinations.

 • Shoulder periods can still offer a better balance of weather, prices and crowd levels.